hyker/CEST-Tools/cppcheck/README.md

 ```console
 gramine-sgx-get-token --output python3.token --sig python3.sig | grep mr_enclave
 ```
+The MRENCLAVE value will be printed in hexadecimal and needs to be converted to base64 to be compared with the value from the CEST-platform.

 The lastest MRENCLAVE value for Cppcheck tool enclave was (hex):
 ```
 p9UADbEAvY966vSUwIMO/D/XRuyu95d3sFNoJf9AqmA=